myhzyy/WeatherMate/README.md

 ### Last notes

-- I purposefully left in the todo.md, just incase you wanted to see my thought process going through this
+- I purposefully left in the todo.md, just incase you wanted to see my thought process going through this.

+- Thanks for checking this out!
+This project was a lot of fun to build.
+I actually had to stop myself from adding more features 😅 (I love front end!)

+- I really wanted to prove myself by using your exact tech stack (React, TypeScript, and Tailwind).

+- Appreciate you taking the time to explore it!